htoigo/pong/README.md

 ### Contributing

-Rather than contributing here, I think you should work through Andrew Gibiansky's excellent tutorial for yourself, which was how this project started for me.
+Rather than contributing here, I think it would be a great idea for you to work through Andrew Gibiansky's excellent tutorial for yourself, which was how this project started for me.
 (See the *Credits* section, below.)

 ### Credits